xwmx/nb/README.md

 Notebooks are listed above the line, with the current notebook highlighted and/or underlined, depending on terminal capabilities.
 By default, `nb ls` includes a footer with example commands for easy reference.
-Both the header and footer are configurable in `nb settings`.
+The notebook header and command reference footer can be configured or hidden with `nb settings header` and `nb settings footer`.

 Notes from the current notebook are listed in the order they were last modified.
 By default, each note is listed with its id, filename, and an